Online Faculty Leaders

 Glowiak served as contributing faculty in the BS of Human Services and Psychology Programs at Walden University and as Assistant Professor of the Masters of Clinical Psychology program at Benedictine University.
 He has an emerging record of scholarship as outlined through refereed journal publications, magazine and newsletter articles, several book chapters, and multiple presentations.

-As an entrepreneur, Glowiak is co-founder of "counseling speaks" in Park Ridge, Deerfield, and Chicago, Illinois--a practice focused on clinical counseling, consultation, coaching, supervision, crisis intervention, and psychoeducational services and products.
+Dr. Glowiak is the co-founder and former co-clinical director of a group private practice in the Chicago metropolitan area that focused on clinical counseling, consultation, coaching, supervision, crisis intervention and psycho-educational services and products.
 Clinically, he has experience working with children, adolescents, and adults.
 Glowiak has worked with clients who present a variety of concerns and issues such as substance use disorder, domestic violence, mood disorders, anxiety disorders, sexual trauma, and bipolar disorder.

 Learn more about Glowiak in this faculty Q&A.